Since the dawn of time in SEO, meta descriptions have played an important part in the search engine optimization process.

 A call to action

-A. Your target keyword
+A. Choose a relevant target keyword

-B. Up to 160 characters
+B. Have an optimal character length: Up to 160 characters

 <meta name=”description” content=”Search the world’s information, including web pages, images, videos and more.
 Google has many special features to help you find exactly what you’re looking for.“>

-1. Write in the active voice
+1. Write meta descriptions in the active voice

 An active voice is much more impactful, especially when you only have a limited character count to get your point across.